ChannyHong/cctv-mask-detector/README.md

 ![](images/system_flow.png)

-We can keep collecting these frames and store them in some folder, and when that folder is sufficiently filled, a regularly scheduled cron job could detect that it is full, trigger a model finetuning / training, and delete the folder's contents for the next batch of 'low confidence' frames to process.
+We can keep collecting these frames and store them in a folder, and when that folder is sufficiently filled, a regularly scheduled cron job could detect that it is full, trigger a model finetuning / training, and delete the folder's contents for the next batch of 'low confidence' frames to process.

 Then, we can use Superb AI's Suite to quickly distribute the annotation work to the project labelers, while the manager can continually check-in on the project analytics and conduct quality assurance.
 When the labeling is complete, the annotations can be re-introduced to the training cycle to further finetune / train the deployed models.